 A. According to the author, what are some of the important reasons why sexual culture is a valid and significant topic of study for anthropologists?
 What does the author’s experience reveal about the potential benefits—and risks—of investigating sexual beliefs and practices in another culture?

 B. Describe the shifting sexual practices of Gebusi males from early adolescence to middle age as described for 1980–82.
-What role do spiritual beliefs play in influencing sexual orientations and practices?
+What role do spiritual beliefs play in influencing Gebusi males’ sexual orientations and practices?

 C. Do you think Gebusi men are in fact more strongly attracted sexually to other men, or to women?
 What evidence could you use to support your claim either way?